8 Fantastic Benefits of Traveling Alone Plus the Best Tips to Stay Safe

 We had to stay at the nicer hotels and eat at the fancier restaurants.

 When I travel, I prefer budget-friendly hotels, so I have more money for experiences.
-But when you travel with people, you must compromise to ensure everyone can enjoy the trip.
+But when you travel with others, you must compromise to ensure everyone can enjoy the trip.

 Sometimes, that means you have less money for fun because you spent more than you wanted on lodging, travel tickets, or food.